Demand Response Overview:

 Demand Response Details:

-At 3:00 pm Saint Mary’s will assist PG&E by contractually reducing energy consumption by a minimum of 500 kilowatts by adjusting thermostats in campus buildings.
-At most, buildings stay within a 6 degree difference.
+At 3:00 pm Saint Mary’s will assist PG&E by reducing energy consumption a minimum of 500 kilowatts by adjusting thermostats up (approximately 3-5 degrees) in campus buildings.
 Facilities staff monitors the HVAC systems to ensure the temperatures in SMC buildings do not rise higher than 80 degrees.

 In some cases, where buildings cannot be remotely controlled by our computer system, the HVAC systems are completely shut down.
 Those buildings are currently Ageno East, Ageno West and the six lower townhouse buildings, Freitas, Guerrieri East, Guerrieri West, Sabatte, Syufy, Thille.